 by Ricky Toledano

 In two days’ time, twelve people would be coming to my home for a holiday meal, so I didn’t care what the price of the tomatoes was.
 I didn’t even look at the price.
 I needed them.
-Throwing them into a plastic bag, I’m sure I was reminded of my suspicion when I saw how perfect and uniform all of the red fruit were, but I was more preoccupied trying to remember how many of them I would need for the various recipes I would exact.
-It might have been that same subliminal suspicion that had made me separate, but not read, an article on the global Italian and Chinese mafias for tomatoes.
+Throwing them into a plastic bag, I’m sure I was suspicious of them when I saw how perfect and uniform all of the red fruit were, but I was more preoccupied with trying to remember how many I would need for the various recipes I would exact.
+It was same subliminal suspicion that had made me separate, but not read, an article on the global Italian and Chinese mafias for tomatoes.
 The startling topic had immediately caught my attention – the same way avocados had caught my eye after I had grabbed my tomatoes in the other aisle.
 Unlike the tomatoes, however, I actually looked at the price of the avocados and concluded that the cost-benefit of adding a Mexican guacamole to my menu in Brazil did not make sense.
 The delicious fat of the Pacific avocado is a favorite of mine and one I have always missed for the more than twenty years in Brazil, where only the large, sweetish and watery Atlantic variety prevails.
 I had already suspected that the latest health fad – avocados – had finally brought the green fruit to the country, since I had started spotting them, sold by their English name, in supermarkets and even street fairs.
 And that is why another unread article I had separated throughout the year had tripped me: it was one about a very violent avocado mafia in Mexico.

 Apparently, gold comes in many more colors than I had imagined.

 Which was all I cared to know about controversies, so I quickly added the reports to my reading list, together with one about what was wrong with the production and global distribution of yet another health craze: dates from the Middle East.